Wild cats at the Folsom City Zoo!

 Typically shy, mountain lions may become habituated to human presence.
 If you live or play in mountain lion country take time to learn how to keep yourself, livestock, and pets safe.

-All three of the zoo's top cats - Rio, Cedar and Flash - live in the same enclosure.
+All four of the zoo's top cats - Rio, Cedar, Echo and Flash - live in the same enclosure.
 In the wild, cougars are solitary animals and adult males are known to be predatory toward young cougars, especially younger males.

 Cedar (as a young kitten in 2010)